garciarasines/Concepts-of-Selective-Inference/Figures/README.md

 ## External figure sources

-Some figures are reproduced or adapted from previously published work:
+The following figures are taken from external sources:

 - Figure 4.6 is taken from Figure 4 of Lee, J. D., Sun, D. L., Sun, Y., & Taylor, J. E. (2016).
 “Exact post-selection inference, with application to the lasso.” *The Annals of Statistics*, 44(3), 907–927.
 DOI: 10.1214/15-AOS1371.